GitDavids/WAD2-Game-of-Life-Group-Project/README.md

 BAGSIED Look and Feel

-LIZ WANTS TO DO THIS Polished / refined interface, not clunky 6
+Polished / refined interface, not clunky 6

-LIZ WANTS TO DO THIS Uses a responsive CSS framework 3
+Uses a responsive CSS framework 3

-DONE ALREADY If browser window size changed, is the change handled neatly?
+If browser window size changed, is the change handled neatly?
 1

 Code